archiseino/hrv-plus-ultra/Notes.md

 ### Notes:

-Setup the clustering on the face using mediapipe face detection
+- Setup the clustering on the face using mediapipe face detection
+- Well, reference article it seems using Sentiment Analysis as the backup for the HRV.
+- Do some Signal Frequency quality indicator with `signal.welch`